open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/exporters.md

 A sender is an abstraction which allows different gRPC / HTTP client implementations to fulfill the OTLP contract.
 Regardless of the sender implementation, the same exporter classes are used.
-A sender implementations is automatically used when it is detected on the classpath.
+A sender implementation is automatically used when it is detected on the classpath.
 The sender implementations are described in detail below: